TebaldiLab/cellmarkeraccordion/README.md

 data <- FindClusters(data, resolution = 0.8)
 data <- RunUMAP(data, dims = 1:10)
 ```
-## Annotate and interprete single-cell populations with the built-in Cell Marker Accordion database
+## Annotate and interpret single-cell populations with the built-in Cell Marker Accordion database
-<strong>cellmarkeraccordion</strong> allows to automatically identifies hematopoietic populations in single-cell dataset by running function ``` accordion ```.
+The <strong>cellmarkeraccordion</strong> allows the automatic identification of hematopoietic populations in single-cell datasets by running function ``` accordion ```.
-It requires in input only a Seurat object or a raw or normalized count matrix with genes on rows and cells on columns.
-The cell types annotation is performed by exploiting the built-in Cell Marker Accordion database of marker genes.
-In addition, this function provides an easy interpretation of the results by reporting the for each group of cells the top marker genes which mostly impacted the annotation, together with the top cell types and their relationship based on the cell ontology tree (thanks to the *include_detailed_annotation_info* and *plot* parameters).
+This function requires in input only a Seurat object (v4 or v5), or a matrix with raw or normalized counts (genes/features as rows and cells as columns).
+By default, the annotation of cell types is performed by exploiting the built-in Cell Marker Accordion database of marker genes.
+In addition, this function provides an extensive and easy interpretation of the results by reporting, for each cluster or annotated cell type, a) the top n marker genes which mostly impacted the annotation, b) the top n cell types competing for the final annotation and c) their relationship based on the cell ontology tree (these plots are activated by the *include_detailed_annotation_info* and *plot* parameters).
 To perform cell types identification by cluster and obtain detailed annotation information simply run:
 ```bash
 # Input: Seurat object